LeastAuthority/magic-crystal/protocol.md

 - each Shard is stored in a file, named like: `.../<purpose>/<petname>.shard`
 - the "petname" is the user-supplied local-only nickname for the intended Custodian
 - the "purpose" is an application-specific string (e.g. "secure-scuttlebutt")

+- we now enter the "transmit" phase to send Shards to Custodians
 - for each Custodian who has not yet received their Shard:
     - create a magic-wormhole with them
         - means communicating a short, one-time code to them using an out-of-band (ideally secure) channel